samazad/aws-orchestration/README.md

 # aws-orchestration

-Set of code to help create resources in AWS using Python and Boto3 Orchestration scripts to help Create the following:
+Set of orchestration scripts to help create the following resources in AWS using Python and Boto3:
 1. Create non-default VPC
 2. Create an IGW
 3. Attach the IGW to the VPC